maidsafe/rfcs/proposed/0007-Address_relocation.md

 # Motivation

-An attack exist for a node to generate public-private key pairs off-line to derived identities close to a specific target.
+An attack exists for a node to generate public-private key pairs off-line to derived identities close to a specific target.
 It would then be able to connect close to a desired target.
 Repeating this would enable an actor to connect a majority of nodes close to the targeted region in address space.
 For this reason Address Relocation has been designed and implemented.
-Address Relocation blocks offline generation of identities as the network is an active part of irreversibly and deterministically establishing a uniformly distributed location for the node to connect to the network.
+Address Relocation blocks off-line generation of identities as the network is an active part of irreversibly and deterministically establishing a uniformly distributed location for the node to connect to the network.

 # Detailed design